Özge Özacar

-Özge Özacar (born 20 November 1993) is a Turkish actress.
+Özge Özacar (born 22 April 1995) is a Turkish actress.

 Early life and education

-Özge Özacar was born on 20 November 1993 in Istanbul, Turkey.
+Özge Özacar was born on 22 April 1995 in Istanbul, Turkey.
 She graduated from Marmara University, in the department of journalism.
 She acquired her acting training from Istanbul Centre, she obtained training from Zeynep Günay Tan.
 The actress is fluent in English and French.

 Career

-Özacar started her acting career in 2015, she acted in the series Tatlı Küçük Yalancılar and portrayed the character of Müge.
+Özacar started her acting career in 2015, she acted in the series Tatlı Küçük Yalancılar adaptation of Pretty Little Liars and portrayed the character of Müge.
 In 2016, she made her debut in the series Oyunbozan and depicted the character of Zeynep.
-In 2017, she made her debut in the series Lise Devriyesi and depicted the character of Meltem.
+In 2017, she made her debut in the youth series Lise Devriyesi and depicted the character of Meltem.
 The show starred Mehmet Ozan Dolunay and Bahar Şahin.
-In the same year, she had a main role in the series Meryem and portrayed the character of Naz.
+In the same year, she had a main role in the popular series Meryem and portrayed the character of Naz.
 In 2019, she made first cinematic debut in the movie Hababam Sınıfı Yeniden and depicted the character of Didem.
 In the same year, she had a leading role in the series Sevgili Geçmiş and depicted the character of Azra, who earned money by entertaining people in the bar and grew up in a dormitory.
 In 2020, she made her debut in the series Kerafet and portrays the character of Meltem Serez, the show stars Mert Fırat and Nurgül Yeşilçay.

+With Cem Gelinoğlu, She had leading role in comedy series "Kısmet" and comedy film "Bursa Bülbülü".